SwissOpenEM/scicat-globus-proxy/README.md

 curl -H 'accept: application/json' '${scicatUrl}/api/v4/jobs/${jobId}' \
 ```

+The swagger docs are accessible on running instances at `/docs/index.html`.
+The OpenAPI spec is available at `/openapi.yaml`.

 ## Configuration

 You can find an example of the settings at [`example-conf.yaml`](example-conf.yaml)

 - `scicatUrl` - the **base** url fo the instance of scicat to use (without the `/api/v[X]` part)
 - `facilityCollectionIDs` - a map of facility names (identifiers) to their collection id's
 - `globusScopes` - the scopes to use for the client connection.
 Access is required to transfer api and specific collections
 - `port` - the port at which the server should run
- - `facilitySrcGroupTemplate` - the template to use for groups (their names) that allow users to use facilities listed in `facilityCollectionIDs` as the source of their transfer requests
+- `facilitySrcGroupTemplate` - the template to use for groups (their names) that allow users to use facilities listed in `facilityCollectionIDs` as the source of their transferrequests
 - `facilityDstGroupTemplate` - same as above, but as the destination of their transfer requests
- - `destinationPathTemplate` - the template to use for determining the path at the destination of the transfer.
+- `destinationPathTemplate` - the template to use for determining the path at the
+  destination of the transfer.
 The following template variables are supported:
   - Pid:           dataset `pid` property
   - PidPrefix:     prefix of the pid (before the slash)
   - PidShort:      pid with out the prefix
   - PidEncoded:    url-encoded PID
   - SourceFolder:  dataset `sourceFolder` property
   - DatasetFolder: base name of `sourceFolder`
   - Username:      username of the current scicat user
 - `task` - a set of settings for configuring the handling of transfer tasks
   - `maxConcurrency` - maximum number of transfer tasks executed in parallel
   - `queueSize` - how many tasks can be put in a queue (0 is infinite)
   - `pollInterval` - the amount of seconds to wait before a task polls Globus again to update the status of the transfer

 ## Environment variables

 - `GLOBUS_CLIENT_ID` - the client id for the service account (2-legged OAUTH, trusted client model)
 - `GLOBUS_CLIENT_SECRET` - the client secret for the service account (2-legged OAUTH, trusted client model)
 - `SCICAT_SERVICE_USER_USERNAME` - the username for the service user to use for creating transfer jobs in scicat
 - `SCICAT_SERVICE_USER_PASSWORD` - the above user's password

 ## Docker images

-Docker images are built and pushed for every modification and tags added to the `master` branch
+Docker images are built and pushed for every modification and tags added to the `main`
+branch.